Car-free adventures nearAyrAyrshire

 - Just a few metres back along the coast path, you will reach the peaceful harbour, with a distinctive round tower on the end of the quay.

-- The Harbour View coffee shop, with views across the ocean, is open even in winter (Sunday to Wednesday 10am-4pm) and serves warming homemade soups or freshly baked cakes like blueberry crumble loaf so it’s a good place to wait for the bus back, which stops nearby.
+- The Harbour View coffee shop, with views across the ocean, is open even in winter and serves warming homemade soups or freshly baked cakes like blueberry crumble loaf so it’s a good place to wait for the bus back, which stops nearby.